-It’s hard to imagine a life without electricity, running water, phones, indoor plumbing, tarmac roads e.t.c. (especially if you come from the western world).
+It’s hard to imagine a life without electricity, running water, phones, indoor plumbing, tarmac roads e.t.c.

 It’s actually possible to get so used to these facilities that they begin feel like basic human needs.